mkteh95/vimeo.js/README.md

 # vimeo.js
-An opensource desktop app for Vimeo.
+A cross-platform desktop application for Vimeo built using React & Electon.

 # Running the Application
 1. Run the command npm install.